-\textbf{Generative model of vector graphic:} the motivation of generative vector graphic models is to produce vector graphics by inputting some heuristic information (e.g, incomplete sketches, conditional parameters, random noises), where inputs and outputs do not need accurate correspondences in appearance.
-SketchRNN \cite{ha2017neural} propose a method for both unconditional and conditional vector generation.
-All sketches are translated to pen positions and states, and an LSTM is trained to produce parameters of a density function, where the parameters can be sampled to produce a new sketch.
-Similar to SketchRNN, Sketchformer \cite{ribeiro2020sketchformer} presents a framework to encode vector form sketches using the transformer.
-SVG-VAE \cite{svgvae} is the first generative approach for estimating vector graphics parameters.
-They fix the weights of pre-trained Variational Auto Encoder (VAE) weights and train a decoder that predicts vector parameters from the latent variable learned on images.
+\textbf{Generative vectorization:} the goal of generative models is to predict vector parameters by some heuristic inputs (e.g, sketches, texts, numbers, conditional parameters), where no accurate similarities are required between inputs and outputs.
+SketchRNN \cite{ha2017neural} encodes the input sketches to pen positions and states, and a recurrent neural network is trained to predict a new sketch.
+Similar to SketchRNN, Sketchformer \cite{ribeiro2020sketchformer} adopts a framework to encode vector form sketches using the transformer.
+SVG-VAE \cite{svgvae} fixes the weights of pre-trained variational auto encoder weights and trains a decoder to predict vector parameters from the latent variable.
 DeepSVG \cite{deepsvg} shows that the hierarchical networks are useful to reconstruct diverse vector graphics, and do well in interpolation and generation tasks.
-For font glyphs vectorization, \cite{azadi2018multi, gao2019artistic} can produce results from partial observations in a low-resolution raster domain.
+For font glyphs vectorization, methods \cite{azadi2018multi, gao2019artistic} can produce results from partial observations in a low-resolution raster domain.
 Li et al. \cite{differentiable} present a differentiable rasterizer to edit and produce vector parameters by raster-based target functions and machine learning.

-\textbf{Image decomposition:} these methods decompose an image into an assembly of primitives in pixel-wise, which aims to benefit understanding scenes, assisting in classify, reproducing painting processes, and so on.
-Prior works \cite{favreau2016fidelity, l2p, nakano2019neural, zheng2018strokenet} train DRL drawing agents, and circumvent the requirement of supervision on the painting process by simulating a rendering engine.~CSGNet \cite{pami} propose a deep model that constructs complex shapes by recursively applying boolean operations on primitives.
-It designs a neural encoder and recurrent decoder to map shapes to modeling instructions, and trains the network by policy gradient algorithm.

-Unlike the above methods, our work combines the merits of image vectorization and image decomposition, and considers an entire manga image as a combination of vector primitives, and generates the sequence of vector primitives that is visually similar to the input manga by the DRL technique.
+Existing learning-based methods focus specifically on vectorizing simple contents (e.g., fonts, numbers, sketches, line-drawings), since their neural models vectorize an entire image in a one-step manner which limits the number of processable vector parameters.
+Unlike these methods, our MARVEL considers a complex image as a combination of vector primitives\textemdash stroke lines, and produces accurate primitives using the DRL's merit, i.e., predicting vector parameters in a stepwise manner.